AlanLima287/data_structures/stack/README.md

 ### `__stack_min_allocation_size`

-It's a object-like macro that defines a integer value, preferably of `size_t` type, the default value is 0x20 (32).
+It's a object-like macro that defines a integer value, preferably of `size_t` type, for the manimum size for the stack.
+The default value is 0x20 (32).

+### `__stack_max_allocation_size`

+It's a object-like macro that defines a integer value, preferably of `size_t` type, for the maximum size for the stack.
+The default value is 0x7FFF'FFFF'FFFF'FFFF'FFFF'FFFF (2 ** 47).

 ### `__stack_scalling_function`